 - Well organized information on earnings, traffic, and easy potential wins

-- Deals only shared through newsletter
+- Deals only shared through the newsletter

 - Minimal deal flow, especially compared to the competition (though growing)